Our Leadership Team

 Dr Amanda is returning to work with Wunan Health in August of 2023 after some time off to care for her son Finn and will be working in a telehealth capacity, part time for the clinic.

-Dr Bianca is a GP Registrar, working towards a fellowship with The Royal Australian College of General Practitioners (RACGP).
+Dr Bianca is a GP who has recently received her Fellowship with The Royal Australian College of General Practitioners (RACGP).

 Dr Cody Butler – GP Registrar